ippontech/blog-usa/posts/hacking-the-gordian-knot-of-digital-identity.md

 # Self-Sovereign Identity

 So far we've discussed the importance of freeing our identities from Big Bad Tech.
-There is a rising tide of decentralist thinkers (_raises hand_) who believe there is also a case for separation if identity from nation-states, or [self-sovereign identity](https://bitsonblocks.net/2017/05/17/gentle-introduction-self-sovereign-identity/).
+There is a rising tide of decentralist thinkers (_raises hand_) who believe there is also a case for separation of identity from nation-states, or [self-sovereign identity](https://bitsonblocks.net/2017/05/17/gentle-introduction-self-sovereign-identity/).

 ![Self-Sovereignty](https://raw.githubusercontent.com/misterzero/blog-usa/master/images/2019/03/identity-self-sovereignty.jpg)